 Radon is a naturally occurring, invisible, and odorless radioactive gas produced by the decay of naturally occurring uranium in soil and water.
 Radon is a form of ionizing radiation and a proven carcinogen.
 Lung cancer is the only known effect on human health from exposure to radon in the air.
 Exposure to high levels of radon is hazardous and can lead to death.
 Radon is the number one cause of lung cancer among non-smokers, according to Environmental Protection Agency (EPA) estimates.
 Overall, radon is the second leading cause of lung cancer.
 Radon is responsible for about 21,000 lung cancer deaths every year.
 About 2,900 of these deaths occur among people who have never smoked.

 Federal Radon Action Plan

 On June 20, 2011, the federal government developed the Federal Radon Action Plan.
-This Action Plan represents an historic interagency cooperation with the potential to reduce exposure to radon, including for people and families that do not have the resources to make the simple fixes necessary to protect themselves.
-The plan focusesefforts on radon reduction and mitigation in homes, schools and daycare facilities , as well as radon-resistant new construction.
+This Action Plan represents a historic interagency cooperation with the potential to reduce exposure to radon, including for people and families that do not have the resources to make the simple fixes necessary to protect themselves.
+The plan focuses efforts on radon reduction and mitigation in homes, schools, and daycare facilities, as well as radon-resistant new construction.
 The plan puts into place measures that will require radon testing and mitigation in homes and workplaces.
 Testing for radon gas during real estate transactions is a requirement and remediation is necessary when the levels of radon gas are dangerous.
 Schools, workplaces, and daycare facilities are tested for radon to protect the public outside their homes.

 - Environmental Protection Agency - Radon Information and Resources